 For the greatest health improvement with the fewest steps, do the following:

 - Remove triggers.
 Remove foods that can increase intestinal permeability, starting with grains, dairy, and legumes.
 If that sounds radical to you, visit the page on the Paleo Diet.
 One of the wonderful things about the Paleo movement is the tremendous spirit of invention that has inspired Paleo recipes for even the most unlikely foods.
 Paleo banana cream pie?
 No problem, you can find it!

 - Heal existing digestive problems.
 If you can work with a physician who can help you identify the current state of your digestive tract, that would be your wisest choice.
 The most healing food is homemade bone broth, made so that it’s rich in gelatin, drink 2 cups daily.
 If you have symptoms of irritable bowel, indigestion, or constipation, please consult those pages on this website.

 - Diversify intestinal flora.
 Make sure your intestinal flora is as richly varied as possible.
-Start with a lactobacillus/bifidobacterium blend such as Klaire Ther-Biotic Detoxification Support, one capsule twice daily between or after meals.
-Follow with a probiotic containing sacchromyces boulardii, such as Energetix, Flora 12+, dosing in the same way.
+Start with a lactobacillus/bifidobacterium blend such as Microbiome Labs MegaSporeBiotic, one capsule twice daily with or between meals.
+Follow with a probiotic containing sacchromyces boulardii, such as Floramyces, dosing in the same way.